-A “prequel” is a work, typically a novel, play or film whose story precedes that of an earlier work.
+A “prequel” is a work, typically a novel, play, or film whose story precedes that of earlier work.
 We’re accustomed to movie sagas like “Star Wars,” or the many installments of Dickens’s works that told of the “back story” to a character like Oliver Twist.
 Last evening, I had the opportunity of attending the student performance at Santa Catalina of “Peter and the Starcatcher” by Rick Elice based on the novel by Dave Barry and Ridley Pearson.
 Our upper school students were most effective in telling an earlier tale about Peter Pan and how he was given the name, met up with a gang of Pirates, and landed on Neverland.
-So this is a prequel to James Barrie earlier novel and play, “Peter Pan, and the Lost Boys.”
+So this is a prequel to James Barrie’s earlier novel and play, “Peter Pan, and the Lost Boys.”

 In a sense, these Sundays of a new year are prequels that glimpse into the early ministry of Jesus.
-You will recall last week, as we considered the transforming of water into wine, and how this abundance provided drink for the wedding feast; and even for those not invited might share in this miracle.
+You will recall last week, as we considered the transforming of water into wine, and how this abundance provided drink for the wedding feast, and even for those not invited might share in this miracle.

 Today, we have a window into Jesus’s hometown of Nazareth and how he opened the scroll in the fashion of the teachers before him to say some very remarkable words: “The Spirit of the Lord is upon me because he has anointed me to bring glad tidings to the poor.”
 In both, the marriage feast at Cana and his visit to the synagogue are prequels that respond to the question on the minds of so many, “Who is this Jesus of Nazareth?”

-Now in this episode in Jesus’s life, we witness his bold and authoritative voice; the words of a young man speaking on behalf of God in his own time and for all times.
+Now in this episode in Jesus’s life, we witness his bold and authoritative voice, the words of a young man speaking on behalf of God in his own time and for all times.

 In the tradition of the prophets before Jesus brings what the gospel calls “good tidings” or “good news.”
 In Luke’s gospel, we read that the evangelist is writing to an individual whose name is the “most excellent Theophilus.”

-You may wish to call him Phil or Theo, but the name in Greek curiously means: “Friend of God,” and draws on the Book of Wisdom, where it is written: “Blessed are those who are friends of God.”
+You may wish to call him Phil or Theo, but the name in Greek curiously means: “Friend of God” and draws on the Book of Wisdom, where it is written: “Blessed are those who are friends of God.”
 So in a fashion, all creation and all creatures are “friends of God.”

 So much so they hold a festival, and the priest/scribe Ezra encourages: “Go, eat rich foods and drink sweet drinks, and allot portions to those who had nothing prepared, for today is holy to the Lord.
 Do not be saddened this day, for rejoicing in the Lord must be your strength.”